Tarochino/openblocksteam.github.io/README.md

 # openblocksteam.github.io
-HTML/CSS (and JS free) page for OpenBlocks.
+HTML/CSS (and only 1 line of JS) page for OpenBlocks.